Extreme Event Aware ($\eta$-) Learning: Results

 \begin{assump} $\int_{\Xc \setminus E} |\yf-y|\mathrm{d}\mu \leq \varepsilon_1.$ \end{assump}

 \begin{assump} $\int_{\Xc \setminus E} |\yf-\yg|\mathrm{d}\mu \leq \varepsilon_2.$ \end{assump} {\arabic{thm}}

-Assumption \ref{assump:o1} requires that the data-consistent estimator provides a reasonably accurate approximation to the true map $y$ in the non-extreme region.
-Assumption \ref{assump:o2} further asserts that the difference between the estimators $\yf$ and $\yg$ is controlled in the non-extreme region, which is a valid claim given that both are regulated by the supervised-learning objective.
+Intuitively, \(\varepsilon_1\) controls the residual error of the ordinary supervised estimator in the non-extreme region, where labeled data are abundant.
+It therefore represents the baseline bulk approximation error.
+The parameter \(\varepsilon_2\) controls the deviation of the \(\eta\)-estimator from this supervised estimator in the same non-extreme region.
+Hence, Assumption~\ref{assump:o1} requires the baseline estimator to be reasonably accurate in the non-extreme region, while Assumption~\ref{assump:o2} further requires the discrepancy between the estimators \(\yf\) and \(\yg\) to be controlled there.
+These are natural conditions because both estimators are constrained by the same supervised-learning objective on the data-rich non-extreme region.
 With these assumptions in place, we are prepared to derive bounds expressed in terms of the exact approximation errors.

-\begin{thm}[Optimality of $W_1$ in Terms of Exact Approximation Error] Suppose $\int_E\left|y_{\eta}-y\right| d \mu \leq K \cdot\left|\int_E\left(y_{\eta}-y\right) d \mu\right|$ for some constant $K \ge 1$.
+\begin{thm}[Optimality of $W_1$ in Terms of Exact Approximation Error.]
+Suppose $\int_E\left|y_{\eta}-y\right| d \mu \leq K \cdot\left|\int_E\left(y_{\eta}-y\right) d \mu\right|$ for some constant $K \ge 1$.
 In the setting of Theorem \ref{thm:optimality-rel}, under Assumptions \ref{assump:o1} and \ref{assump:o2}, as $K \to 1$, we have

-\end{thm} Theorem \ref{thm:optimality-exact} establishes that, up to approximation errors induced by the data-consistent estimator in the non-extreme region—where data is abundant—and up to the discrepancy between the data-consistent estimator and the \(\eta\)-estimator in this region, \(W_1(\ygpush \mu, y_\#\mu)\) is effectively equivalent to \(\int_E |\yg - y| \, \mathrm{d}\mu\), which represents the dominant approximation error associated with extreme events.
+\end{thm} Theorem \ref{thm:optimality-exact} establishes that, up to approximation errors induced by the data-consistent estimator in the non-extreme region—where data are abundant—and up to the discrepancy between the data-consistent estimator and the \(\eta\)-estimator in this region, \(W_1(\ygpush \mu, y_\#\mu)\) is effectively equivalent to \(\int_E |\yg - y| \, \mathrm{d}\mu\), which represents the dominant approximation error associated with extreme events.
 To further interpret this result, recall that \(\yg\) is defined to minimize \(W_1(\ygpush \mu, y_\#\mu)\).
 Given this equivalence, minimizing \(W_1(\ygpush \mu, y_\#\mu)\) inherently leads to the minimization of \(\int_E |\yg - y| \, \mathrm{d}\mu\).
-This outcome directly confirms the effectiveness of \(\eta\)-learning in capturing extreme behaviors while offering a clearer interpretation of its algorithmic behavior: in essence, the \(\eta\)-estimator implicitly seeks to align itself with the true mapping \(y\) in expectation, particularly within regions characterized by extreme events.
+This result directly confirms the effectiveness of \(\eta\)-learning in capturing extreme behaviors while offering a clearer interpretation of its algorithmic behavior: in essence, the \(\eta\)-estimator implicitly seeks to align itself with the true mapping \(y\) in expectation, particularly within regions characterized by extreme events, when the associated assumptions are satisfied.